-Internal and external examiners' reports for Prelims and Finals can be found on the exams page of PPE WebLearn/Canvas.
-The name, position and institution of the external examiners for PPE can be found in the examination conventions, also on PPE WebLearn/Canvas.
+Internal and external examiners' reports for Prelims and Finals can be found on the exams page of PPE Canvas.
+The name, position and institution of the external examiners for PPE can be found in the Examination Conventions, also on PPE Canvas.
 Students are strictly prohibited from contacting external examiners directly.
-If you are unhappy with an aspect of your assessment you may make a complaint or appeal (see the complaints and appeals section).
+If you are unhappy with an aspect of your assessment you may make a complaint or appeal (see the complaints and appeals section of this Handbook).